 Grant Sizemore – Director of Invasive Species Programs

 "I've packed my quarter-acre lot in suburban Maryland with dozens of the same native plant species you might see in nearby woods.
-There's a “mini meadow” of asters, goldenrods, and native grasses and a tiny woodland of native viburnums, hollies, and other berry-producing shrubs that birds love.
+There's a 'mini meadow' of asters, goldenrods, and native grasses, and a tiny woodland of native viburnums, hollies, and other berry-producing shrubs that birds love.
 But the most important way I support my local birdlife is by learning to love insects.
 Even seed-eating birds can't live without insects, since their nestlings need protein-rich caterpillars to thrive.
-My yard is a “pesticide-free zone” and I prioritize plants that support the most insect species, using Douglas Tallamy's research on plant-insect interactions as a guide.
-Some of them, like wild cherry , feed more than 450 species of moths and butterflies in the mid-Atlantic region."
+My yard is a 'pesticide-free zone' and I prioritize plants that support the most insect species, using Douglas Tallamy's research on plant-insect interactions as a guide.
+Some of them, like wild cherries, feed more than 450 species of moths and butterflies in the Mid-Atlantic region."

 Clare Nielsen – Vice President of Communications

 When larger trees break or fall, I leave them be — as long as they're not hanging over the roof.
-This gives snag-nesting migrants like Great Crested Flycatcher places to nest — as along with year-round residents like Eastern Screech-owl and Downy, Hairy, Pileated, and Red-bellied Woodpeckers — and is a nice source of grubs and other bird food."
+This gives snag-nesting migrants like the Great Crested Flycatcher places to nest — along with year-round residents like the Eastern Screech-Owl and Downy, Hairy, Pileated, and Red-bellied Woodpeckers — and is a nice source of grubs and other bird food."

 Gemma Radko – Communications and Media Manager

 "As temperatures rise, many of us begin heading to the beach.
-And we're not alone: this is a critical time for several migratory species — I'm thinking of Black Skimmers, Snowy Plovers and Least Terns — that lay their eggs in the sand and are particularly vulnerable.
-One of the biggest challenges they face are unleashed dogs.
-Our team in the Gulf Coast region team has seen loose dogs eat eggs and take chicks.
-This is a big problem considering that nearly all of these birds have declining populations.
+And we're not alone: This is a critical time for several migratory species — I'm thinking of Black Skimmers, Snowy Plovers, and Least Terns — that lay their eggs in the sand and are particularly vulnerable.
+One of the biggest challenges they face is the threat from unleashed dogs.
+Our team in the Gulf Coast region has seen loose dogs eat eggs and take chicks.
+This is a big problem, considering that nearly all of these birds have declining populations.
 The obvious solution is to leash dogs.
-As our team likes to say, 'Bird-friendly beaches have dogs on leashes!'”
+As our team likes to say, 'Bird-friendly beaches have dogs on leashes!'"

 Kacy L. Ray – Gulf Conservation Program Manager